aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/other-cad-operations/support-of-obj/_index.md

 ## How to convert obj to pdf – Step by Step

+Load your OBJ file, configure rasterization options such as DPI and page dimensions, bind these settings to PDF options, and finally invoke the save method to generate the PDF.
+This concise sequence performs the complete conversion in a single method chain, allowing you to integrate it easily into batch scripts or web services.

 ### Import Packages

 Add the required Aspose.CAD imports at the top of your Java class:

+> The `com.aspose.cad.Image` class is Aspose.CAD's entry point for loading any supported CAD file, including OBJ.

 ```java
 import com.aspose.cad.Image;